a-mhamdi/ros2/Slides/parts/nodes-com.typ

 ---

 #exo("Theory", [
-    1. What is a *ROS2* node?
+    1. What is a *ROS 2* node?
-    2. What is the difference between a topic and a service in *ROS2*?
+    2. What is the difference between a topic and a service in *ROS 2*?
     3. Give an example use case for a topic and one for a service.
     ])

 ---

 #solution[
-    1. A *ROS2* node is a fundamental process that performs computation in a *ROS2* system.
+    1. A *ROS 2* node is a fundamental process that performs computation in a *ROS 2* system.
 Each node is an independent executable that can communicate with other nodes using topics, services, and actions.

-    2. A topic in *ROS2* is used for unidirectional, asynchronous, many-to-many communication (publish/subscribe), suitable for streaming data like sensor readings.
+    2. A topic in *ROS 2* is used for unidirectional, asynchronous, many-to-many communication (publish/subscribe), suitable for streaming data like sensor readings.
 A service is used for synchronous, two-way communication (request/response), suitable for tasks that require a reply, like resetting a simulation.

     3. / Example use case for a topic: Publishing sensor data from a LIDAR to be consumed by multiple nodes.
     / Example use case for a service: A node requests another node to reset the simulation environment and waits for confirmation.
 ]

 ---

 #exo("Practical", [
-    4. Write the command to list all active nodes in a running *ROS2* system.
+    4. Write the command to list all active nodes in a running *ROS 2* system.
     5. Suppose you have a node publishing to the topic `/chatter`.
 Write the command to echo messages from this topic.
     6. What is the command to call a service named `/reset_simulation` of type `std_srvs/srv/Empty`?
     ])